Lesson 11: Functions and Control Flow in R

 }

-When we execute this function by running the code absoluteValue(5), R first creates a brand-new, completely empty environment, and then performs the assignment num = 5 in it.
+in it.
 This action is also known as binding, so we could also say that R binds 5 to the name “num” in the function environment.

 Then, R executes the code in our expression, line by line, until the last line.
 So,

-1. R creates an object called out in this new environment and stores the number 5 in it.
-Then,
+in this new environment and stores the number 5 in it.
+Then, - R checks to see if the original value of

-• R RETURNs the value of out.
+is positive; if so,- R RETURNs the value of

-• If this check was not TRUE, then R reaches the last line of the function.
+, then R reaches the last line of the function.

-3. Finally, if R reaches the last line, it sees the expression -1 * out, then evaluates it and returns the results.
+, then evaluates it and returns the results.
 Because the function has reached its last line, we don’t need to explicitly type a RETURN control—it’s called automatically.
-Thus, the last line of this expression is to print to the “Console” the contents of the object out contained in the function environment.
+Thus, the last line of this expression is to print to the “Console” the contents of the objectout

 Looking “Up”